Gary Allen: Writing

 He quotes the Council on Foreign Relations as stating in its 1959 No. 7 study on behalf of the United States Senate: "The U.S. must strive to: A. Build a new international order."

 In February 1980, Allen began a working relationship with research assistant Sam Wells, whose work Allen's writings would depend upon until his death.
 Wells continued his work after Allen's death, assisting his widow with the publication of his newsletter of political and economic analysis.

-Allen wrote other books about the Council on Foreign Relations and the Trilateral Commission, asserting that the term "New World Order" was used by a secretive elite working towards the destruction of national sovereignty.
-Allen's last book, Say "No!" to the new world order, was published posthumously in January 1987.
+Allen wrote other books about the Council on Foreign Relations and the Trilateral Commission, asserting that the term New World Order was used by a secretive elite working towards the destruction of national sovereignty.
+Allen's last book, Say "No!" to the New World Order, was published posthumously in January 1987.

-Investigative reporter Chip Berlet argues that Allen's work provides an example of a synthesis of right-wing populism and conspiracism, a blend of ideas known as producerism.